LukasWoodtli/WebPage/content/linking_and_loading.md

 There are two major forms of linking: static and dynamic.
 But there are some subtle details in each form of linking.

 This explanations are mainly for Linux.
-On other OS’s the same concepts apply but with some minor differences.
+On other OS's the same concepts apply but with some minor differences.

 See also: [Executable Loader]({filename}/executable_loader.md)